The Power of the Subconscious

 After 1970, a new myth arose: the negro is intrinsically a criminal.
 As trevor Noah calls it, Born a Crime.
 The news showed us every black criminal, while the evolving legal system manufactured black criminals with its drug laws and selective enforcement of petty crimes.
 This is where we are today.
 This is the reasoning from our subconscious, so we don't have to diminish ourselves with racial equality.

 It's not just about race, but about any group over another, for example, men over women.
 When I attended graduate school at Berkeley, I saw hardly a female student, and not a single female professor in my math department.
 It would be comfortable, and pseudo-evidence based, for me to say boys are innately better at math than girls.
 It gives me that feeling of quiet superiority that we all crave.
-Intending no harm, I might even release a barbie doll who declares, “Math is hard.”
+Intending no harm, I might even release a Barbie doll who declares, “Math is hard.”
 But I'd be wrong.
 As far as we can tell, boys and Girls are born with the same mathematical capabilities, thence environment sends us down different paths.
 Watch the movie Hidden Figures to see a brilliant mind at work.

 3. We have a subconscious mind.